Tiger I: Later actions

-In July 1943, two heavy tank battalions (503rd and 505th) took part in Operation Citadel resulting in the Battle of Kursk with one battalion each on the northern (505th) and southern (503rd) flanks of the Kursk salient the operation was designed to encircle.
-However, the operation failed and the Germans were again put on the defensive.
-The resulting withdrawal led to the loss of many broken-down Tigers which were left un-recovered with battalions unable to do required maintenance or repairs.
+In July 1943, two heavy tank battalions (503rd and 505th) took part in Operation Citadel, including the Battle of Kursk, with one battalion each on the northern (505th) and southern (503rd) flanks of the Kursk salient the operation was designed to encircle.
+Although the Tiger often proved dominating, when it saw action, the operation ultimately failed and the Germans were again put on the defensive.
+The resulting withdrawal led to the loss of many broken-down Tigers which had to be abandoned, with battalions unable to perform required maintenance or repairs.

 On 11 April 1945, a Tiger I destroyed three M4 Sherman tanks and an armoured car advancing on a road.
-On 12 April 1945, a Tiger I (F02) destroyed two Comet tanks, one half-track and one scout car.
+On 12 April, a Tiger I (F02) destroyed two Comet tanks, one half-track and one scout car.
 This Tiger I was destroyed by a Comet tank of A Squadron of the 3rd Royal Tank Regiment on the next day without infantry support.

 Mobility and reliability

 The tank's weight significantly limited its use of bridges.
-For this reason, the Tiger was built with water tight hatches and a snorkel device that allowed it to ford water obstacles four metres deep.
+For this reason, the Tiger was built with water-tight hatches and a snorkel device that allowed it to ford water obstacles four metres deep.
 The tank's weight also made driving through buildings risky, as the presence of a cellar could result in a sudden drop.
 Due to reliability problems with the Maybach HL 210 TRM P45, which was delivered within the first production batch of 250 Tigers, performance for its maximum power output at high gear ratio could not be fulfilled.
 Though the Maybach engines had a maximum of 3,000 rpm, crews were told in the Tigerfibel not to exceed 2,600 rpm.
 The engine limitation was alleviated only by the adoption of the Maybach HL 230.
 The turret could also be traversed manually, but this option was rarely used, except when the engine was turned off or sometimes for very small adjustments.